Getting Things Done® (GTD®)

 If you can express your ideas in words and record them outside of your head, your mind will have permission to no longer waste energy trying to remember them.
 Once all of your tasks are recorded in a trustworthy system that you can review whenever you want, you will no longer have to worry about forgetting to do anything.

 Toodledo is the perfect collection bucket for this type of information.
 You can easily add information to your Toodledo list anytime you have an internet connection.
-For convenience, you can add tasks directly on our website or via our Firefox Plugin or Google Gadget.
+For convenience, you can add tasks directly on our website or via our Browser Plugin.
 You can also access your list from any web capable mobile phone.

 You will also want to have a physical in-basket to collect paper based materials.
 Whenever you do not have an internet connection, you should record your information on paper and toss it into your in-basket.
 Everything that ends up in your physical in-basket or in your Toodledo in-basket will be processed in the same way (described in the next step) and any valid tasks will be entered into Toodledo.